The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 2. Nepalese Context

 In the case of Laximai Badi v.
 HMG, Laxmi Badi had killed her husband while he was asleep.
 The offender was subjected to domestic violence for 23 years by her alcoholic husband.
 Here, the court decided that the offender should be convicted for 7 years for the crime of culpable homicide.
 In another case of Jok Kumari Karki v.
 GoN the abuser (husband) was murdered by his wife.
 The victim had come home drunk and had abused his wife, who then retaliated by hitting him with an axe which caused the husband’s death.
 Here, however, the offender was convicted for 10 years.
-The wife (offender) hid the body of the deceased-victim at a dumping site, which was discovered after 10 days, which might be a reason the increase in conviction years in comparison to the case of Laxima Badi, since the act seems to be unlike that of a woman with BWS (however, the court did not delve into the issue of BWS).
+The wife (offender) hid the body of the deceased-victim at a dumping site, which was discovered after 10 days.
+This might be a reason for the increase in conviction years in comparison to the case of Laxima Badi, since the act seems to be unlike that of a woman with BWS (however, the court did not delve into the issue of BWS).
 (The conclusion section includes some cases from the US which have provided partial defence to a battered woman because her acts were unlike that of a battered woman.)
-(Again, it should be noted that BWS should not be generalised towards “weaker” women and there should not be a generalisation on how a battered woman behaves).
+(Again, it should be noted that BWS should not be generalised towards “weaker” women and there should not be a generalisation on how a battered woman behaves.)
 The convictions in these cases were made as per no. 188 of the Chapter of Court Management of Muluki Ain, 2020 B.S., wherein the authority has been provided with the power to lessen the punishment on reasonable grounds.
 Similarly, using the same authority, punishment was reduced to 8 years and 7 years in the cases of GoN v.
 Shena Lama Sherpa and Ganga alias Kabita Bajgai (Adhikari) v.
 GoN, respectively.
 However, in the case of Shanti B.K. v.
 Government of Nepal, grounds for consideration for application of the provision had been delimited, and such express delimitation (as provided in no. 188 of the Chapter of Court Management of Muluki Ain, 2020 B.S.) was not adequate to deal with BWS.
 This highlights the harm that the provisions and judgements that delimit the grounds for self-defence can have.

 In the case of GoN v.
 Radhika Shrestha, the bench set a precedence on BWS.
 The offender-wife had killed her husband by setting him on fire, and she was convicted for 10 years, without confiscation of property.
 (The trial court had however, decided on lifetime imprisonment pursuant to Section 13(3) of the Chapter on Homicide in the Muluki Ain, along with confiscation of the property).
 The case is particularly important because the Supreme Court referred to Walker’s work and had issued a standing order to introduce and amend laws to comply with BWS (not just limited to cases of murder).
 It was decided that “on the basis of established principles, changed context, demand of the time and seriousness of BWS, it is necessary to manage legal provisions in order to regulate the matters like testing of BWS, admissibility of examination report and expert’s testimony on BWS as an evidence, claims of leniency on punishment made by the defendant in the murder case related to BWS.”

 However, introducing an express provision can also be detrimental to battered women, as it can create a “generalising effect”.
 Therefore, introduction of a provision dealing with BWS should keep it broad enough to incorporate genuine cases of battered women, while also providing discretion on the authority to reject the defence if the provision is being misused.
 Presently, the law incorporates provision on mitigating punishments, which have been said to be used to deal with battered women. (see citation 35 and accompanying text for a conflicting opinion).
 Such provisions mitigate the punishment on the grounds of some from of disability or incapacity.
 However, such disability or incapacity is not entirely true in the case of a battered woman.
 Such opinion, labelling a battered woman as “incapable” or “disable”, furthers the stereotype that is prevalent.
-This further highlights the risk of incorporating (forcefully) BWS into express provisions of the law such as no. 188 Chapter of Court Management of Muluki Ain, 2020 B.S. or Section 39 (h) of the National Penal Code 2017 (Muluki Aparaadh Samhita 2074).
+This further highlights the risk of incorporating (forcefully) BWS into express provisions of the law such as no. 188 Chapter of Court Management of Muluki Ain, 2020 B.S. or Section 39 (h) of the National Penal Code 2017 (Muluki Aparaadh Samhita, 2074 B.S.).
 Further, limiting application of BWS to limited grounds (by introduction of an express provision on BWS) might fail to incorporate all the cases involving BWS, as behavioural pattern of women suffering from BWS cannot be generalised, as it differs from a case to case basis.
 Further, BWS has also been criticised on the grounds that it portrays battered women as weak and dysfunctional.
 Further, such women are regarded to have failed to comply with their gender expectations and can be labelled as abnormal, mentally ill and dangerous.
-Keeping in mind that self-defence plea has been more favourable (in the US) than the plea of insanity or provocation, the defence of “self-defence” should be made available to battered woman rather than the defence of insanity which is detrimental towards women.
+Keeping in mind that self-defence plea has been more favourable (in the US) than the plea of insanity or provocation, the defence of “self-defence” should be made available to battered woman rather than the defence of insanity which is detrimental towards such battered women.

 While the need for an express provision on BWS in the Nepalese legal sphere cannot be denied due to lack of judicial literature and endeavour into the issue, the law, if made, should be broad enough, not to again act against the battered woman.
 Use of Walker’s theory can be detrimental to the battered woman herself.
-For example, Walker mentions that a battered woman develops learned helplessness (further explained below), which renders them passive and unresponsive to violence.
+For example, Walker mentions that a battered woman develops learned helplessness (further explained below at 3.1), which renders them passive and unresponsive to violence.
 Generalisation of such requirement for a battered woman may leave out women who do not exhibit such behavioural patterns.
 Therefore, while defeating older myths regarding battered women, the theory might create a myth of its own.
 Use of BWS in courtrooms poses the risk of stereotypical and pathological characterisation of a battered woman.
 This is true in case of Nepal as well.
 Therefore, its application must be done carefully and on a case-to-case basis.
 Thus, while applying Walker’s theory to introduce a potential provision dealing with BWS, it becomes important to make sure that the provisions do not “generalise” the battered women.

 (Courts have reduced the punishment in cases of crimes committed by a woman due to the abusive household that she lived in.
 However, they have historically failed to expressly deal with BWS.
 Another problem that exists with the Nepalese Legal System is that, the judiciary has not yet, at least not fully, recognized the importance of expert testimony in cases involving BWS.
 Therefore, this article shall also incorporate the practice in the US legal system while dealing with expert testimony in cases involving BWS.
 Additionally, this article shall deal with the question as to whether reducing the punishment to that of manslaughter (or equivalent)or even reducing the years of punishment enough or should there be a complete self-defence for battered women, in appropriate cases.
 Thus, this article shall also deal with the requirement of a “separate” self-defence based on “reasonable woman test” and highlight the needs of expert witnesses in Nepalese Courts in case of BWS.)